 We should be referred to as the PGA TOUR or TOUR (on second reference), but not the PGA, as we are a different organization than the PGA of America.
 The PGA is the Professional Golfers’ Association of America, a membership organization for the nation’s club professionals.
 The PGA runs the PGA Championship, Senior PGA Championship and Ryder Cup, among other championships.
 The PGA headquarters are located in Palm Beach Gardens, Florida.

 The PGA TOUR and PGA of America were affiliated until 1968, when the tournament players, a small subset of the total PGA membership, broke away to form the Tournament Players Division and gain more control of their finances and tournament schedule.
 The Tournament Players Division was renamed the PGA TOUR in 1975.

 Three other golf organizations are involved in men’s professional tournament play, independent of the TOUR but with their marquee events included on the TOUR schedule as non-TOUR co-sponsored tournaments.
-The United States Golf Association, with headquarters in Far Hills, N.J., oversees the national championships (U.S. Open, U.S. Senior Open, U.S. Amateur, U.S. Women’s Amateur, etc.) and administers the Rules of Golf for the United States and Mexico, among other duties.
-The Augusta (Ga.)
-National Golf Club host the Masters Tournament.
-The Royal and Ancient Golf Club of St. Andrews, Scotland, oversees The Open Championship and administers the world’s golf rules jointly with the USGA.
+The United States Golf Association, with headquarters in Far Hills, New Jersey, oversees the national championships (U.S. Open, U.S. Senior Open, U.S. Amateur, U.S. Women’s Amateur, etc.) and administers the Rules of Golf for the United States and Mexico, among other duties.
+The Augusta (Georgia) National Golf Club hosts the Masters Tournament.
+The R&A based in St. Andrews, Scotland, oversees The Open Championship and administers the world’s golf rules jointly with the USGA.

 |186 international players, 14 countries|